floreo-labs/Java-Core-Curriculum/lessons/singleton-spring-intro/ReadMe.md

-# A Singleton Patter Deep Dive, Static in Java and Spring
+# Singleton Pattern Deep Dive, Static in Java and Spring

 ## Objectives
 Engineers will: